Matt Ridley: Role of government regulation

 Ridley summarised his own views on his political philosophy during the 2011 Hayek Lecture: "[T]hat the individual is not – and had not been for 120,000 years – able to support his lifestyle; that the key feature of trade is that it enables us to work for each other not just for ourselves; that there is nothing so anti-social (or impoverishing) as the pursuit of self sufficiency; and that authoritarian, top-down rule is not the source of order or progress."

-In an email exchange, Ridley responded to the environmental activist Mark Lynas' repeated charges of a right-wing agenda with the following reply:
+In an email exchange, Ridley responded to the environmental activist Mark Lynas's repeated charges of a right-wing agenda with the following reply:

 On the topic of labels, you repeatedly call me a member of "the right".
 Again, on what grounds?
 I am not a reactionary in the sense of not wanting social change: I make this abundantly clear throughout my book.
 I am not a hierarchy lover in the sense of trusting the central authority of the state: quite the opposite.
 I am not a conservative who defends large monopolies, public or private: I celebrate the way competition causes creative destruction that benefits the consumer against the interest of entrenched producers.
 I do not preach what the rich want to hear—the rich want to hear the gospel of Monbiot, that technological change is bad, that the hoi polloi should stop clogging up airports, that expensive home-grown organic food is the way to go, that big business and big civil service should be in charge.
 So in what sense am I on the right?
 I am a social and economic liberal: I believe that economic liberty leads to greater opportunities for the poor to become less poor, which is why I am in favour of it.
 Market liberalism and social liberalism go hand in hand in my view.

 Ridley argues that the capacity of humans for change and social progress is underestimated, and denies what he sees as overly pessimistic views of global climate change and Western birthrate decline.